-Bella: Yes, we have to extend our production line.
+Belle : Yes, we have to extend our production.
 We make aluminum for construction and for vehicles.
 I think we could also do the packaging.
 Aluminum dishes for takeaway food and aluminum foil for wrapping.
-James: It's a totally different process though, Bella.
-Bella: Yes, it is, but we have to consider the production's financial situation.
-Edward: I think Bella has offered the best solution to the problem.
-Collin, do you think this is a good solution?
+James: It's a totally different process, Bella. consider extension.

+Bella: Yes, it is, but we have to take the considerations on the production's financial situation.

+Edward: I think Bella has the best solution to the problem.
+Collin, what do you think?
 Collin: I think so!
 James, how about you?
 Have you decided?
-James : Yes, let's do it.

-Comprehension Check 1.
-What is Bella's suggested solution to the problem?
-2. If you were James, what would be your stand on Bella's suggestion?
+James: Yes, I have decided.
+I will take it.
 Agreeing and Disagreeing III.
 LANGUAGE BOX A collocation is made up of two or more words that are commonly used together in English.
-There are different kinds of collocations in English.
-Strong collocations- are word pairings that are expected to come together. adjective + noun - a massive demand, a growing market, a conclusive reasons noun + verb - a company evolves, a company develops, a company stagnates verb + adverb - seriously consider, study something carefully, totally different verb + noun - come up with reasons, look for opportunities adverb + verb - deeply regret, firmly believe, totally agree collocations with common verbs - do business, make a difference IV.
+There are different kinds of collocation in English.
+Strong collocations- are word pairings that are expected to come together. adjective + noun - regular meeting, a massive demand noun + verb - set the meeting, a company progress verb + noun - to feel free, to come prepared adverb + verb - completely forget, wave frantically collocations with common verbs- do business, make a difference IV.
 SAY IT!
 Directions: Read the scenario below and answer the questions.
 For instance, the company you're working for is experiencing a great loss in the production.
-The reason is, most of the employees are retiring and others are filing for a resignation.
-They're against the changing of shifts which is twice a month.
-They're obliged to follow even if it's against their will.
+The reason is, most of the employees are retiring and others are filing a resignation.
+They're against on the changing of shifts twice a month.
+They're obliged to follow and adjust to it eventhough it's against their will.
 Follow-up questions:

 - 1. Do you agree or disagree that companies should be permitted to do this?
 Provide reasons or examples to support your opinion. - 2.
-If you were in this situation, would you do the same thing as most of the other employees?
+If you're in the situation, will you do the same thing as what most of the employees did?